Rocketship Growth — the Who, What, and How

 - How do they use the product?

-- The marketing system manager should envision and built out the marketing technology stack.
+- The marketing system manager should envision and build out the marketing technology stack.

 - The role takes care of the day-to-day implementation and customization of the campaigns.